-This Sustainability Statement ("Statement") covers the operations of SLP and its four (4) wholly-owned subsidiary companies situated in Malaysia for the financial year ended 31 December 2018.
-The Group's principal activities comprise the manufacture and sale of plastic packaging products and plastic related goods, and trading of polymer products such as resins.
+The Statement covers the operations of SLP and its four (4) wholly-owned subsidiary companies for the financial year ended 31 December 2019 ("FY2019").
+The Group's principal activities comprise the manufacture and sale of flexible plastic packaging products and plastic related goods, and trading of polymer products such as plastic resins.